Favourited 1192 times

-We offer good clean accommodation in a with room bunk beds and an adjacent bathroom with a good shower.
-You may need to share your room with someone of the same sex at times but we always discuss this in advance and let you know who else will be here.
-You will be sharing our home and we expect your room and the bathroom to stay clean and reasonably tidy.
+I offer good clean accommodation.
+There is a single room with an adjacent bathroom with a good shower, or a double if there are two of you.
+You will be sharing my home and I expect your room and the bathroom to stay clean and reasonably tidy.

-We are vegetarian.
-We provide all of your food and have a well-equipped kitchen and are keen to share and learn new dishes.
+I am vegetarian.
+I provide all of your food and have a well-equipped kitchen and are keen to share and learn new dishes.
 But this is not a place for picky eaters.
 Cooking together and sharing food around the table is an important and fun part of life here.
-We cook from fresh ingredients and eat little processed food.
-We often tackle new and exciting recipes together, that have included some of the MasterChef challenges.
+I cook from fresh ingredients and eat little processed food.
+I often tackle new and exciting recipes together, that have included some of the MasterChef challenges.

 I provide all bed linen and towels, and there are washing and drying facilities for your clothes.

 I have a lot of working clothes, outdoor clothes, gloves, and wellington boots for you to use when you are helping.

-We have a cosy sitting room with a log stove and TV with Netflix.
+I have a cosy sitting room with a log stove and TV with Netflix and Prime.

 My home has a lot of books, and spaces to sit quietly and read.